philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-06/Exercise-06.md

  behavior.
 Homepage: https://people.redhat.com/sgrubb/audit/
 Original-Maintainer: Laurent Bigonville <bigon@debian.org>
-root@ubuntu:/home/vagrant#
 ```

-This confirms that `auditd` is installed on my system and complies with the above recommendation.<br ><br >
+This confirms that `auditd` is now installed on my system and complies with the above recommendation.<br ><br >

 ### 4.2.2.1 Ensure journald is configured to send logs to rsyslog (Automated)